What the Right Diet Can Do for Your Asthma

 Other Triggers to Avoid

 If you have asthma, try to record what triggers your condition and avoid them.
-Other than avoiding eating trigger foods, you should also stay away from the following:
+Other than preventing eating trigger foods, it would be best if you also stayed away from the following:

 • Adverse weather: Wear appropriate clothing for different weather conditions.